vishal257/drinkwildwonderclone/README.md

 2. Link your GitHub repository to Vercel.
 3. Configure the deployment settings and deploy the application.

-## Screenshots

-*Add screenshots here to showcase your application.*

 ## Feedback and Contact